Trump In Pennsylvania: I Need Rick Saccone To Help 'Keep America Great!'

 He specifically mentioned media mogul Oprah Winfrey and suggested he couldn't wait for her to run for president so he could beat her.
 And he called Meet The Press anchor Chuck Todd "sleepy eyes" and referred to Todd as "sleeping" before piling on a vulgar insult to refer to the seasoned D.C. journalist.

-Trump's speech Saturday drew a quick response from the Congressional Black Caucus, a group of African American lawmakers that is increasingly becoming an outspoken antagonist of the president and his administration.
-On Twiter, the group came to the defense of one of its own, Rep. Waters, and demanded an apology from Trump for his "low-I.Q." remark.
+Trump's speech Saturday drew a quick response from the Congressional Black Caucus, a group of African-American lawmakers that is increasingly becoming an outspoken antagonist of the president and his administration.
+On Twitter, the group came to the defense of one of its own, Rep. Waters, and demanded an apology from Trump for his "low-I.Q." remark.

 @realDonaldTrump: We're not surprised that you're using #WomensHistoryMonth to continue your attacks on women.
 We demand an apology that we know you're not smart enough or strong enough to give.
 After all, you couldn't even bring yourself to apologize to a military widow. https://t.co/2HeX33hM0L— Black Caucus (@OfficialCBC) March 11, 2018